 I’ve been a freelance travel writer since 1988, authoring guidebooks to Australia, China, Indonesia, Iceland and Hong Kong.
 I also helped compile a Chinese cookbook, and have written on everything from crime to horse racing, woodblock printing and history for the South China Morning Post, The Diplomat and others.

 Writing is an isolated profession, involving long stretches alone with a computer.
-Whenever possible I like to get out of the house and spend time on wildlife, Chinese martial arts and scuba diving.
+Whenever possible, it’s good to get out of the house and spend time on wildlife, Chinese martial arts and scuba diving.
 Preferably somewhere warm.